edvanbeinum/snowshoe/REAMDME.md

 [ ] Add navigation ordered by date created - SplFileInfo::getCTime - make available to templates?
-[ ] Fix naming conventions on methods for invoking the Parser and Temaplate Engine [ ] Put Twig, Mustache, Bootstrap, Markdown as Git Submodules
+[ ] Fix naming conventions on methods for invoking the Parser and Temaplate Engine [ ] Put Twig, Mustache, Bootstrap, Markdown as Git Submodules [ ] Add 'base url' or similar var for template so we can link up CSS /JS

 Upcoming features
 * HTML5BP build script integration